 - (a) Scheduled shutdowns;

 - (b) Safety;

 - (c) Work on RDOs; and

-- 12.5 For the purposes of this clause 'consultation' involves the Employer proposing productivity measures for the significant, major or unusual Project and the
+- (d) Opportunities to promote employment of apprentices and diversity of employment.

-Employees giving prompt and genuine consideration to those proposed measures of the Employer.
+12.5 For the purposes of this clause 'consultation' involves the Employer proposing productivity measures for the significant, major or unusual Project and the Employees giving prompt and genuine consideration to those proposed measures of the Employer.